amaurits/CoveringMuslimsBook/content/information/twitter_thread/index.md

 ---
 date: "2021-12-24"
 draft: false
-excerpt: To mark the U.S. publication of the book, we published a thread on Twitter offering a summary overview of the contents and key findings of the book, along with some figures.
-We reproduce the thread here (edited for reading as a continuous document).
+excerpt: "To mark the U.S. publication of the book, we published a thread on Twitter offering a summary overview of the contents and key findings of the book, along with some figures.
+We reproduce the thread here (edited for reading as a continuous document).\n\n

+_<sub>Illustration: Jost Amman - Buckdrucker (1568)</sub>_"
 subtitle: "Highlights and lessons"
 title: A brief overview
 weight: 1